qianxi0410/qianxi0410/README.md

 -->

 - 🔭 I’m currently working on HNU
-- 🌱 I’m currently learning computing science
+- 🌱 I’m currently learning cs
 - 📫 How to reach me: 47.111.224.46